kevinlangmade/kevinlangmade/README.md

 Welcome to my GitHub profile.
-I am a self-taught software engineer with professional experience in Go, Java, and DevOps.
+I am a self-taught software engineer with professional experience in Go, Java, and DevOps technologies.

 My goal will always be to create with clarity.
 As I develop my programming skillset, that principal will be my bowling alley inflatable bumpers.
 Simplicity is clarity's best friend but not everything can be simple at the macro level.
 I hope to help bring simplicity and clarity to the world a little bit at a time by taking bite-sized problems and work my way up.